-Dr Diane M. Rasmussen Pennington (formerly Dr. Diane M. Rasmussen Neal) is Lecturer in Information Science and the Deputy Course Director for the MSc/PgDip in Information and Library Studies in the Department of Computer and Information Sciences at the University of Strathclyde.
+Dr Diane M. Rasmussen Pennington (formerly Dr. Diane M. Rasmussen Neal) is Lecturer in Information Science and the Course Director for the MSc/PgDip in Information and Library Studies in the Department of Computer and Information Sciences at the University of Strathclyde.
 She is a member of the Strathclyde iSchool Research Group, in which she leads the Information Engagement research area and belongs to the Interactive Information Retrieval research area.
 She also belongs to the Digital Health and Wellness Research Group.
-She is the Lead Editor of Library and Information Research, which is published by CILIP’s Library and Information Research Group (LIRG).
+She is the Editor-in-Chief of Library and Information Research, which is published by CILIP’s Library and Information Research Group (LIRG).
+She is also an Associate Editor of Global Knowledge, Memory, and Communication (formerly Library Review).

 Diane has worked in the Faculty of Information and Media Studies at The University of Western Ontario, the School of Library and Information Sciences at North Carolina Central University, and the School of Library and Information Studies at Texas Woman’s University.
 She has worked as a systems librarian and as a corporate information technology professional.

 Dr Rasmussen Pennington currently teaches classes in the organisation of knowledge as well as library technology and systems to MSc students in Information and Library Studies at the University of Strathclyde.
 She has taught classes in social media for libraries and other organizations, research methods and statistics, systems analysis, database design, web usability, web development, metadata, indexing and abstracting, cataloging and classification, and library systems.
 Diane has taught at the undergraduate, master’s, and doctoral levels, both online and face-to-face.
 She has supervised many graduate students’ guided research projects, and she has served on multiple thesis advisory committees and thesis examination committees.